Amenities - Houses - Miscellaneous

 What are gazebos?

-Foisoarele are hexagonal, octagonal or round constructions, covered on top but uncovered all around.
-There is virtually visibility to the outside from any point inside.
-Up to halfway up the height of the wall there are garlands protecting the interior, and there is at least one way into the interior, open from top to bottom.
+Foyers are hexagonal, octagonal or round constructions, covered on top but uncovered all around.
+There is practically outward visibility from any point inside.
+Up to half the height of the wall, there are protective garlands protecting the interior, with at least one way inside, open from top to bottom.

-The fireplaces have been known since ancient times.
-In ancient Greece and Rome, they used to make such gazebos as altars to the deities of the time.
-In the Middle Ages they were built in the gardens of churches or monasteries, as secluded places of meditation and recollection.
+Sheds have been known since ancient times.
+In ancient Greece and Rome they were made as shrines to the deities of the time.
+In the Middle Ages, they were built in church or monastery gardens as secluded places of seclusion and meditation.

-In the 17th-18th centuries they were built on higher ground near villages as lookouts to see the appearance of enemies in advance.
+In the 17th and 18th centuries, they were built on higher ground near villages as lookouts to watch for enemies.

-In Europe, in the 19th and 20th centuries, they were built in parks to house artistic, especially musical, bands that entertained people who came to relax in the park.
-In our country, there were also such gazebos, also called gazebo.
-"And in the gazebo the band played..." probably brings back fond memories for many.
+In Europe, in the 19th and 20th centuries, they were built in parks to house artistic bands, especially musical ones, which entertained people who came to relax in the park.
+In our country, too, there used to be such gazebos, also called gazebos.
+"And in the gazebo the brass band played..." probably brings back fond memories.

 wooden gazebos